An extremal property of the symmetric decreasing rearrangement: Proof of Theorem

-The proof of Theorem \ref{mainThm} follows along the same lines as Macbeath's proof of \eqref{macbeath-ineq} in \cite{Macbeath}, with adaptations made to the setting of log concave functions.
-The main step of Macbeath's proof of \eqref{macbeath-ineq} is showing that a Steiner symmetrization increases the functional, namely, for every hyperplane $H$ we have
+We shall prove that the functional $G_{n,N}(f)$ decreases when a Steiner symmetrization is applied to $f$, and that $G_{n,N}$ is lower semicontinuous.
+This will prove that $G_{n,N}$ satisfies the hypotheses of Theorem \ref{general-thm}, and the result will follow.
+Structurally, the proof of Theorem \ref{mainThm} follows along the same lines as Macbeath's proof of \eqref{macbeath-ineq} in \cite{Macbeath}, with adaptations made to the setting of log-concave functions.
+The main step of Macbeath's proof of \eqref{macbeath-ineq} is showing that a Steiner symmetrization increases the corresponding functional, namely, for every hyperplane $H$ in $\R^n$ we have

 Since $\vol_n(K)=\vol_n(S_H K)$, this is equivalent to